madmadson/keycloak-push-mfa-extension/README.md

 }
 ```

-Register the factory using the standard Keycloak service loader entries:
+Register the factory via the standard service loader file for the SPI you are extending:

 ```
-META-INF/services/org.keycloak.provider.Spi
-META-INF/services/org.keycloak.provider.ProviderFactory
+META-INF/services/de.arbeitsagentur.keycloak.push.spi.PushNotificationSenderFactory
 ```

-Finally, select the provider (for example in `keycloak.conf` or via `--spi-push-notification-sender-provider=fcm`).
-Once configured, every push challenge that carries `pushProviderType=fcm` uses your implementation instead of the built-in `log` fallback (which simply prints tokens to stdout).
+Finally, you must store your factory id (for example, `pushProviderType=fcm`) with each credential during enrollment.
+The runtime resolves the sender solely from that `pushProviderType`, falling back to the built-in `log` sender if it is blank.
 Demo scripts keep sending `pushProviderType=log`, so they continue using the logging behavior unless you change their configuration.

 With these primitives an actual mobile app UI or automation can be layered on top without depending on helper shell scripts.